 Ms. Marvel was a joyful viewing experience.
 Iman Vellani, as Kamala/ Ms. Marvel, is brilliant, fun, and an inspiration.
 While the "villain" might not have been the best, the show's strength comes from character development, storytelling, and historical culture.

 Meanwhile, She/Hulk: Attorney at Law has been fun and enjoyable for the first five episodes.
-Tatiana Maslany is one of the best casting choices so far for the MCU.
+Tatiana Maslany is one of the best casting choices for the MCU so far.
 Maslany gives such a brilliant, breaking-the-fourth-wall performance as Jennifer Walters, who gives such inspiration from the Ally McBeal TV series.

 I give Ms. Marvel an 8/10, and She/Hulk an 8.5/10.